HITimran/WAES-ASSIGNMENT/README.md

     - > **mvn clean test**
 2. Open a seperate cmd and run
     - > **mvn exec:java**
-4. While the server is up and running
+4. Make sure the server is up and running
 5. Run
     - > **mvn install**